AShenawy/UE4-GameAI_Project/README.md

 * UE4 editor version 4.23
 * Github Desktop (optional)

-## Running the tests

-There are passive and active tests included in the project.
-Each of these tests is meant to check that all AI conditions exist and have been accurately implemented.
-To run them, go to Window -> Developer Tools -> Session Frontend, then click on the 'Automation' tab and click 'Run Level Test'.
-The included tests will then run automatically with each test ending in 'success' or 'failed'.
-If the test fails, some information will be shown in the lower Automation Test Results message window.
-With the current build, all tests were passed with success by the AI implementation.

 ## Built With

 * All code was built using UE4's visual scripting blueprints.